Access to Medicinal Cannabis Clinical Trials under the CTN scheme

 Medicinal cannabis products are currently being investigated for the treatment of a variety of different conditions that range from alleviating symptoms associated with advanced stages of cancer, HIV/AIDS, epilepsy, and ulcerative colitis, to the treatment of severe acne vulgaris.
 Clinical trial information can be viewed at the Australian and New Zealand Clinical Trials Registry (ANZCTR) as well as the US National Library of Medicine.
 The potential for using Medicinal Cannabis products across these different conditions seems very promising, nevertheless, the road for developing safe and efficient products is not always straightforward.
 As more information becomes available through data derived from Medicinal Cannabis Clinical Trials, it could mean that other challenges arise which would need to be overcome.

-If you need help with setting up a CTN clinical trial, PharmOut can help, please contact us for more information.
+If you need help with setting up a CTN clinical trial, PharmOut can help, please contact us at one of our offices around the world for more information.